 Since 1880, average global surface temperatures have trended upward and most of that warming has occurred since 1970 (see this NASA animation).
 Since the ocean is absorbing a lot of the additional trapped heat, surface temperatures include both land surface and ocean temperatures .
-Changes from land surface or ocean surface temperatures as called temperature anomalies.
-A temperature anomaly is how different an average temperature is from a predetermined datum.
-This datum is often the average temperature of the last century (1900-2000).
-Therefore, an anomaly of 1.25 ℃ for 2015 means that average temperature for 2015 was 1.25 ℃ greater than the 1900-2000 average.
+Changes in land surface or ocean surface temperatures can be expressed as temperature anomalies.
+A temperature anomaly is the difference of an average temperature measurement from a predetermined datum.
+This datum is the average temperature of a particular date range, for example 1951 to 1980.
+Another common datum is the last century (1900-2000).
+Therefore, an anomaly of 1.25 ℃ for 2015 (last century datum) means that average temperature for 2015 was 1.25 ℃ greater than the 1900-2000 average.
 In 1950, the temperature anomaly was -0.28 ℃, so this is -0.28 ℃ lower than the 1900-2000 average .
 These temperatures are annual average surface temperatures.

-In addition to a rising average surface land temperature, the ocean has absorbed a lot of the heat.
+In addition to a rising average surface land temperature, the ocean has absorbed a lot of the heat (remember that the specific heat of water is unusually large).
 With oceans covering about 70% of the earth’s surface, there is a lot of opportunity to absorb energy.
 The ocean has been absorbing about 80% to 90% of the additional heat added due to human activities.
 As a result, the top 2,300 feet of the ocean has increased in temperature 0.3℉ since 1969 (external link to this 3 minute video by NASA JPL on heat capacity of the ocean) .
-The reason the ocean has warmed less than the atmosphere, while still taking on most of the heat, is due to water having a very high specific heat, which means that water can absorb a lot of energy for a small temperature increase.
+The reason the ocean has warmed less than the atmosphere, while still taking on most of the heat, is due to the very high specific heat of water, which means that water can absorb a lot of energy for a small temperature increase.
 In contrast, the atmosphere needs less energy to increase its temperature.

 15.2.2 Carbon Dioxide